Skip to main content

 Get My Guide

-5. What if my embryo transfer isn't successful?
+10. What if my embryo transfer isn't successful?

-While there aren't any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often feel like early pregnancy - however, they tend to be mild.
-The embryo transfer procedure has little to no side effects other than (hopefully) pregnancy!
+So while there aren't any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often mimic early pregnancy symptoms - however, they tend to be mild.

 • Breast tenderness